How are we meeting and gathering at the moment?

 Looking after your mental health is so important.

-Lockdown 2 is now upon us, with its aim of protecting physical well-being, but we’re so aware that it will impact some people’s mental well-being very negatively.
+The restrictions around us are aimed at protecting physical well-being, but we’re so aware that they impact some people’s mental well-being very negatively.
 Those with pre-existing mental health issues may feel particularly hopeless.
 We do not want anyone to struggle alone.

 If you need help, or you are caring for others and don’t know what to do, we want to help.
 You can call the church number and be directed to one of our pastors to talk (01753 342010) during working hours.